 Concepts in an SBVR Content Model can have as members in their extension only things that are in the real or planned world of the organization.
 The extension of each of these concepts never contains anything in the SBVR Content Model.
 The terms and other representations in an SBVR Content Model name and describe the concepts.

 SBVR Content Models focus exclusively on defining meaning and the expressions that represent meaning.
 They do not concern themselves with or contain assertions of the truth-value of propositions.
 Such concerns and assertions are outside the scope of SBVR and belong to the domain of data and rules enforcement.
-While putting business vocabulary in a published SBVR Business Vocabulary and business rules in a published SBVR Rulebook is often used by organizations to communicate that, in fact, this vocabulary is the vocabulary in use and these rules are the rules in force, such assertions are outside the scope of the SBVR XMI metamodel.
+While putting business vocabulary in a published SBVR Business Vocabulary and business rules in a published SBVR Rulebook is often used by organizations to communicate that, in fact, this vocabulary is the vocabulary in use and these rules are the rules in force, such assertions are outside the scope of the SBVR specification and SBVR Content Models.
 For example, an organization could propose rules in a rulebook that are never put into force.
 SBVR Content Models therefore do not contain any kind of business data except business vocabulary and business rules content.

-While this specification contains the SBVR XMI Metamodel for interchanging the documentation of business vocabulary and business rules content, the SBVR XMI Metamodel is not a metamodel for any form of data model, message model, business information, or model designed for reasoning over business information.
+While this specification contains the SBVR XMI XML Schema (see Clause 25.3) for interchanging the documentation of business vocabulary and business rules content, the SBVR MOF Model, the SBVR XMI Metamodel and the SBVR XMI XML Schema are not metamodels for any form of data model, message model, business information, or model designed for reasoning over business information.
 A transformation is required to bridge from an SBVR Content Model to a data model, message model, business information, model for reasoning over business information, or any other IT system model.

 An SBVR Content Model provides all the business semantics needed as input to such transformations by IT staff into information system designs, using a combination of decisions from system architects and Platform Independent Model designers together with software tool function.
 By use of URIs, SBVR Content Models can provide the business intent of any data element for which business vocabulary has been defined.